If I Snore do I have Sleep Apnea?

 What determines if someone has Sleep Apnea or not then?

-Simply enough if the amount of times you wake up is numerous enough then it will qualify as Sleep Apnea.
-If you only wake up for a few split seconds 1-2 times then obviously while not healthy, it won’t be significantly terrible for you either.
+Simply put, if the amount of times you wake up is numerous enough then it will qualify as Sleep Apnea.
+If you only wake up for a few split seconds 1-2 times then – while obviously not healthy – it won’t be significantly terrible for you either.

 - Set up a humidifier in your bedroom